ranbureand/sitefolio/_projects/fortune-cookie-site.markdown

 [^process]: The goal here is subverting the **top-down process** typical of standard search engines, transforming it into a **bottom-up** one.

 [^retrieval]: > “**Image retrieval** for abstract concepts is the search for image content that is not directly present in the image, but needs to be **inferred** from **background knowledge and experience**.”

+    —Ron Besseling in *Designing an Image Retrieval Interface for Abstract Concepts Within the Domain of Journalism*.

 [^laws]: It is a **jungle**, so watch out for the tigers!